geekprojects/ufc/README.md

 * ...
 And that's it!
 No configuration is required

 ## ufctool
-ufctool is the main tool for using UFC.
+ufctool is a command line tool for using UFC to connect simulators with devices.

 ```
 Usage: ufctool [OPTIONS]